sebzuloaga/React-Tutorial/README.md

 ```

 The above mapping function will allow us to create a new array with all the information we actually care.
 The array contains objects with key value pairs as describe above.
 The full return statement in requestWeather method is the above.
+Try out the code with Node and see the array of results that comes back.
+You may notice that the API returns a forecast for every 3 hours.
+We only neeed a daily forecast and so we need to use the 3 hour forecasts to create a final one by doing the following:

+* Check all the objects for each date and check which is the minimum and maximum temperature across all of them
+* Check all the objects for each date and check which is the description that occurs the most frequently so that we can used it as the description

 ## Fromatting the API results

 ## Calling the API from React